Fareham: Rail

 Fareham railway station is on the West Coastway Line, with regular services to Portsmouth, Southampton, Brighton, Cardiff and London.
 Passenger services also ran south to Gosport until 1953, and north along the Meon Valley to Alton until 1955.
+The station is approached from the east by two prominent viaducts, Cams Hill Viaduct and the Quay Street Viaduct, which are both prominent landmarks and Grade II listed buildings.

 Bus

-Bus transport in the town is provided by First Hampshire & Dorset, which runs nearly all bus routes.
-Stagecoach South service 69 runs to Winchester.
-The bus station is adjacent to Sacred Heart Catholic Church, and replaced an older station that was demolished in the late 1980s.
+Bus services in the town are run by two operators.
+The first being First Portsmouth, Fareham & Gosport.
+Who runs services to the surrounding town’s and villages.
+The second operator is National Express Route 030 which starts in the town going to London.